Obituary: Francis “Fran” Richard Tighe

 Born on Jan.
 24, 1960, in Pennsylvania, Fran was the son of the late James and Priscilla (Gill) Tighe.
 He was raised on Long Island, N.Y., and graduated from Ward Melville High School in 1977.
 He went on to earn a degree in Forestry Engineering from the University of Maine in 1981.

 Fran’s professional journey took him across the United States and eventually to London, where he worked in the American plywood industry.
 Upon returning to Maine, he became a founding member of Vortechnics, pioneering innovations in the stormwater treatment industry.
-In retirement, Fran found new purpose and excitement in supporting a local seaweed farming start-up, pouring his passion into sustainability and environmental stewardship.
+In retirement, Fran found new purpose and excitement in supporting a local seaweed farming start-up and his passion for environmental stewardship.

 Fran’s two greatest joys in life were his children, Olivia and Owen.
-Being their father brought him immense pride and happiness, and “O & O” were his biggest fans.
-His family also included his beloved Eloise, a sweet and spirited 6-year-old soft-coated Wheaton terrier.
+Being their father brought him immense pride and happiness.
+His family also included his beloved Eloise, the family Wheaton.

 A lover of the outdoors, Fran spent much of his life enjoying nature.
 He was an avid fly fisherman, mountain biker, hiker, and boater, especially treasuring over 50 years of memories on his beloved Sebago Lake.